jdonghia/jdonghia.github.io/README.md

 Latest version of my static personal website, built with Next.js.

-Note: The source for this site was not created to be a template or theme, but for my own use.
-Feel free to take whatever inspiration from it that you want, but this code was not written with the intention of being cloned and deployed.
-As such, I do not provide support or guidance for doing that.
+**Quick Note**: This repository is maintained for personal use and is not intended to be a template or a public distribution.
+As such, I do not provide documentation, setup guidance, or technical support for external users.

 ## License

 - Source code in this repository is licensed under the MIT License.

 - Written content in `writing/` is licensed under CC BY-NC-ND 4.0.